perlin-network/wavelet/README.md

 Wavelet's very first protocol specification was written by Kenta Iwasaki and Heyang Zhou.
 This repository serves as Wavelet's initial [Go](https://golang.org/) implementation written by [the Perlin team](https://perlin.net).

-Refer to the docs located [here](https://wavelet.perlin.net) to learn how to locally setup your own three-node cluster, learn how to write/deploy a WebAssembly smart contract, or learn how Wavelet actually works.
+Refer to the docs located [here](https://wavelet.perlin.net) to learn how to locally setup your own three-node cluster, to learn how to write and deploy your very first WebAssembly smart contract, or to learn how Wavelet actually works.

 ## We're hiring!